-Summary: in this tutorial, we will show you how to use SQL LIKE operator to query data based on patterns.
+Summary: in this tutorial, we will show you how to use the SQL LIKE operator to query data based on patterns.

 Introduction to SQL LIKE operator